-How to Write an Interview Narrative Essay [Template]
+How to Write an Interview Narrative Essay [Template and Example]

 Suppose that you have an assignment to research a topic, conduct an expert interview, and write an essay on your findings.
 One of the most difficult steps in this process is taking the interview transcript and turning it into a story.
 Whether you conduct an online or in-person interview, it’s likely that your notebook will be full of bullet points and scattered data.
 The question is: How can I weave this data together to tell the story of my interview?

 Many interview narrative essays can follow a simple template.
 This template helps fit the puzzle pieces together to tell a story in an interesting way.
 I will share an example of an interview narrative essay that I wrote in high school.

 “Someone was trying to die on me in the other room, which is not entirely good,” Dr. Stuart Harris remarks as he settles into a gray, padded chair behind his office desk and resumes our pending Skype call; the collar of his madras shirt slightly askew, and a stethoscope dangling from the front chest pocket of his white physician’s coat.
 “I had to keep that from happening, sorry for the quick break,” he apologizes in a baritone voice, “What can I help you with?”